SierraLima/GitRepo/doc/doc.md

 is currently not installed on the virtual machine therefore the tests must be runned locally.

+We have some problems to test and simulate a file uploading.
+We try to simulate it with mockery but the problems wasn't resolve.
+After that we try to follow a tutoriel on jasonfunk.net (link bellow) and we have discover that an method in FileUploader class isn't simulated.
+One solution is to nut "Input::file()" but we need it.
+Aftet past 5 hours on this test, we decide to remplace that one by some others test.

 ## MySQL login

 The database credentials are located in the file `app/config/database.php`